itstheevee/AntiAFKDisconnectKey/README.md

 A very simple macro that adds a keybind to prevent your Roblox AFK disconnection and a notifier that notifies you every 16 minutes to press it with notification sound toggler

+Works on games of course and fullscreen stuff

 READ THE README FILE